 These are known to fail despite numerous revisions, which typically results in loss of power and misfiring.

-With some models, there is a ten year, 120,000-mile warranty, but if not, we would expect to pay up to $1,000 to replace the faulty injectors.
+With some models, there is a ten year, 120,000-mile warranty, but if not, we would expect to pay up to $1,000 in parts and labor to replace the faulty injectors.

 Water Pump Failure

-BMW opted for an electric water pump rather than the usual chain or belt design, which, despite providing several benefits, has commonly been known to fail.
+BMW opted for an electric water pump for the cooling system rather than the usual chain or belt design, which, despite providing several benefits, has commonly been known to fail.

 The water pump is an example of one of the downsides of modern engines, where parts aren’t built for longevity.
 For recommended maintenance, you should consider factoring in a water pump change every 60,000-80,000 miles.

 Carbon Build-Up (Walnut Shell Blasting)